temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 ```
 <!--SNIPEND-->

-Workflows must be deterministic, and you perform non-deterministic work in Activities.
+[Workflows must be deterministic](https://docs.temporal.io/workflows#deterministic-constraints), so you perform non-deterministic work in Activities.
-The TypeScript SDK bundles Workflow code and runs it inside a [deterministic sandbox](https://docs.temporal.io/typescript/determinism).
+The TypeScript SDK bundles Workflow code and runs it inside a [deterministic sandbox](https://docs.temporal.io/develop/typescript/core-application#workflow-logic-requirements).
+This sandbox can help detect if you're using nondeterministic code.
 This is why you must separate Workflow code from Activity code, and why you have to use the `proxyActivities` function to load your Activity functions instead of directly importing them.
+The Activities will be nondeterministic, so you can't run in the same sandbox as the Workflow code.

 With your Workflows and Activities in place, you can now write a [Worker Program](https://docs.temporal.io/workers#worker-program).
 You use a Worker Program to define a [Worker](https://docs.temporal.io/workers) which hosts your Activities and Workflows and polls the `ecommerce-oneclick` Task Queue to look for work to do.